 Follow the steps for reheating the Corn on the Cob using an Oven.

 First you must preheat your oven to 400 degrees Fahrenheit before cooking the corn on the cob.

 Your corn should then be placed on a baking sheet.

 Add water to the bottom of the dish by adding one to two teaspoons.

 Reheat the dish for five minutes in the oven with aluminum foil, then cover the dish with aluminum foil.

 You can enhance the flavours with butter, salt or pepper after they have been baked.

 There is another way to reheat your corn on the cob using an oven that is to broil it.
 For that follow the steps below:

-3. Reheating Corn on the Cob using the Microwave
+How to Reheating Corn on the Cob in the Microwave:

 Another method of heating the Corn on the Cob is through the Microwave.
 This method is easy, although you need to follow these steps so that your corn doesn’t come out unevenly warm.